Quartz/bad-data-guide/README.md

 ### Collection process is opaque

 It's very easy for false assumptions, errors or outright falsehoods to be introduced into these data collection processes.
 For this reason it's important that methods used be transparent.
-It's rare that you'll know exactly how a dataset was gathered, but indications of a problem can include numbers that [assert unrealistic precision](#data-asserts-unrealistic-precision) and data that is [is too good to be true](#its-too-good-to-be-true).
+It's rare that you'll know exactly how a dataset was gathered, but indications of a problem can include numbers that [assert unrealistic precision](#data-asserts-unrealistic-precision) and data that [is too good to be true](#its-too-good-to-be-true).

-Sometimes the origin story may just be fishy: did such-and-such white academic really interview 50 active gang members from the south side of Chicago?
-If the way the data was gathered seems questionable and your source can't offer you [ironcald provenance](#provenance-is-not-documented) ] then you should always check with another expert that the data could reasonably have been collected in the way it was described.
+Sometimes the origin story may just be fishy: did such-and-such academic really interview 50 active gang members from the south side of Chicago?
+If the way the data was gathered seems questionable and your source can't offer you [ironcald provenance](#provenance-is-not-documented) then you should always verify with another expert that the data could reasonably have been collected in the way it was described.

 See also: